goabstract/Awesome-Design-Tools/README.md

 Do you get feedback during the development process?
 If you wish to get more structural feedback on UI issues or visual bugs take a look at this tool:

 * [Flawless Feedback](https://flawlessapp.io/feedback) — review and annotate iOS apps then share your feedback in Jira or Trello.
-* [VisBug](https://github.com/GoogleChromeLabs/ProjectVisBug) - tool equipped for visual debugging, quick style and a11y inspecting, changing CSS visually, click and drag elements around, and much more.
+* [VisBug](https://github.com/GoogleChromeLabs/ProjectVisBug) - on any webpage: visually debug, quick inspect style and a11y, change CSS visually, click and drag elements around, and much more.

 ### Design Handoff Tools